shallomkanyori/alx-higher_level_programming/0x00-python-hello_world/README.md

 **Task 8: Create a new sentence.**
 Complete the given source code to print `object-oriented programming with Python`, followed by a new line.
 You are not allowed to use any loops or conditional statements.
 Your program should be exactly 5 lines long.
 You are not allowed to create new variables.
 You are not allowed to use string literals.

+**Task 9: Easter egg.**
+Write a Python script that prints the "The Zen of Python", by Tim Peters, followed by a new line.
+Your script should be a maximum 98 characters long.